-- 1/4 teaspoon baking powder
+- ¼ teaspoon baking powder

-- 1/4 teaspoon baking soda
+- ¼ teaspoon baking soda

-Preheat the oven to 350 degrees F.
+- Preheat the oven to 350°F.

+- Add the dry ingredients.
 Sift in the flour along with the baking powder and baking soda.
 Mix only until the flour has blended in and then pour the batter directly on top of the carrot slices in the cake pan.

+- Cool and invert the cake.
 Let the cake sit out of the oven for at least 5 minutes.
 Then invert it directly onto a serving platter.
-Let it sit at least 20 minutes before cutting.
-Add a dollop of the spiced whipped cream to each slice as you serve.
+Let it cool for 30 minutes.

 - Glaze.
 Add the remaining ¼ cup of apricot jam to a small pan and place it over low-medium heat.
 Once it's melted, use a pastry brush to lightly coat the entire surface of the cake to make it shiny.